atEverychance/ProjectCR/docs/architecture/integration/shopify.md

 # Shopify Integration

 ## Overview
-Each client requires their own Shopify store integration.
-See [Shopify Integration](../../diagrams/shopify-integration-flow.mmd) for complete flow.
+The Shopify integration enables seamless synchronization of products, orders, and inventory between the system and Shopify stores.
+Each client has their own Shopify store with isolated credentials and data.

+Key features:
+- Real-time product synchronization
+- Order processing and inventory updates
+- Webhook handling for Shopify events
+- Multi-tenant isolation with per-client stores

 ## Store Configuration